Thanks for purchasing a Tommee Tippee Manual Breast Pump!

 This page is here to help you get the most out of your breast pump, and to answer any questions you may have.
 Keep on reading for product support and troubleshooting advice.

-Body – duck-shaped part that connects the horn and cup to your bottle and attaches to the handle.
+Body – duck-shaped part that connects the flange and cup to your bottle and attaches to the handle.

 Duck-bill valve (peach) – small one-way valve that lets breast milk into your bottle, but doesn’t let it back through.

 Connector – rod shaped piece that connects the handle to the diaphragm.

 Diaphragm – small, transparent cup-shaped part that creates the pump pressure.